KV20: Excavation and contents

 Carter found two items bearing Hatshepsut's cartouches during his excavation of the tomb of Thutmose IV (KV43), leading him to suspect her tomb must be nearby.
 A single foundation deposit was found on 2 February 1903 immediately in front of KV20.
 The foundation deposit was carefully placed between layers of sand and covered over with limestone chips.
 It contained small alabaster vases, and model items and tools including brick moulds, adzes, axes, chisels, and a flail; other contents included linen samples, bread, and vase rests.
 Some elements of the foundation deposit had washed into the first corridor and were recovered there.

 Carter's excavation and clearance began in early Feb 1903 and proved to be difficult, only concluding in March the following year.
 He found the tomb to be filled with hard, cemented debris.
 The first passageway was cleared by the end of February; this corridor curves to the right (clockwise) and is 49.5 m long by 2 m wide and tall.
 The first rectangular chamber was full of cemented debris and was cleared by 15 April.
-A steep flight of steps cut into the centre of the floor lead to the second corridor.
+A steep flight of steps cut into the centre of the floor leads to the second corridor.
 Midway down the second passage, the limestone layer ends and the unstable tafle (marl) stratum below it begins; Carter characterised the latter as a "...stratum of rock so bad that there was fear of it falling at any moment."
 The second corridor was identical to previous sections, ending in a chamber with another set of stairs cut into the floor leading to a further hallway.
 At this point work stopped "on account of the heat and the exhaustion of the air, owing to the great numbers of workmen required to carry out the excavation."

 The excavation restarted in mid October but the conditions inside the tomb necessitated the installation of an exhaust fan.
 This third corridor was cleared by 26 January 1904; the curve to the right becomes a sharp bend at its end.
 Carter again found the chamber totally filled with debris and his team used pickaxes as the fill was "so hard...one could hardly tell whether the men were cutting the rock or the rubbish."
 Additionally, the ceiling of this chamber had collapsed.
 The final flight of steps was cleared by February 11; it was short, at only 12 m long.
 In this corridor Carter began encountering the remains of funerary items, mostly stone vases bearing the cartouches of Ahmose-Nefertari, Thutmose I, and Hatshepsut.